seanfisk/personal-chef-repo/config/macosx/unautomated.md

 * Firefox

   Disable the auto-redirection of domains.
 Specifically this is annoying for `localhost`.
 Hopefully this will be synced.
 See http://cdivilly.wordpress.com/2013/08/15/disable-firefox-redirecting-to-localhost-com/.

+* Xerox WorkCenter 5755 Printer Drivers

+  For advanced use of GVSU's printers.